What is CHIS?

 Where does CHIS interview?

-CHIS telephone surveys are conducted in all 58 counties of California.
+CHIS surveys are conducted in all 58 counties of California.
 CHIS may also conduct oversampling and small-area estimates of certain counties, such as Los Angeles and San Diego.
 Learn more...

 What health topics are covered by CHIS?